Connects: Watson Lake, YT, to Klondike Highway

 The MILEPOST® Quick Reference Log

 Miles from Watson Lake (WL) shown.

-WL 6.3 Access west 1.7 miles to Watson Lake Airport.
+WL 6.3 Airport Road leads west 1.7 miles/2.7 km to Watson Lake Airport.
 The terminal at the airport was built in 1942 and is a designated Heritage Building.
 Inside, historical photographs on the aviation history of this area are displayed.

 WL 50.5 Simpson Lake Yukon government campground.

 WL 67 Junction with Nahanni Range Road/Yukon Highway 10; turnout with outhouse, litter bin, Roads to Resources POI sign.
 The Yukon government does not recommend this road for tourist travel.
 There are no services along Nahanni Range Road.